 The largest portion of Queensland Rail’s carbon emissions arise from the supply of traction electricity to our electric trains.

-To keep our efficiency on track:
+To help keep our efficiency on track:

 - Train movements including energy use are extensively modelled.